How to Play 9 Ball Pool: Complete Rules & Winning Strategies

 2. The Push Out Rule

-After the break, the player at the table (either the breaker if they pocketed a ball, or the opponent) may declare a "push out."
+After the break, the player at the table may declare a "push out."
 During a push out:

 - The player can shoot the cue ball anywhere on the table